-Non-coding miRNA consists of 22 nucleotides of single-stranded RNA (107). miRNAs are one of the most common clusters of molecules involved in gene expression regulation that control various biological activities.
-In addition, they regulate the production of many protein-coding genes by targeting mRNAs for cleavage, causing translational repression.
-Dysregulation of miRNAs has been observed in many diseases, such as Alzheimer's disease, diabetes, and cancer.
-DNA methylation, histone, and RNA modifications can regulate the action of miRNAs (80,108).
+Non-coding miRNA consists of 22 nucleotides of single-stranded RNA [106]. miRNAs are among the most common classes of molecules involved in gene expression regulation and control various biological activities.
+In addition, they regulate the expression of many protein-coding genes by targeting mRNAs for cleavage or by causing translational repression.
+Dysregulation of miRNAs has been observed in numerous diseases, including Alzheimer's disease, diabetes, and cancer.
+DNA methylation, histone modifications, and RNA modifications can all regulate the activity of miRNAs [80, 107].

-A genome-wide study of the miRNA expression in patients with T1DM revealed a significant increase in the miR-510 and a reduction of miR-342 and miR-191 levels compared with the non-diabetic group (4).
-In addition, a high miR-326 level was found in the peripheral blood lymphocytes of T1DM patients, which was directly associated with the severity of the disease (109).
-A case-control study including 326 patients with T2DM and 342 healthy controls explored the association between two genetic variants of miR-143 (rs4705342 and rs353292) and the risk of T2DM in the Chinese population.
-In this study, higher serum expression levels of miR-143 were observed in subjects with the CC genotype of rs4705342, which was associated with higher levels of low-density lipoprotein cholesterol (LDL-C), FBG, HbA1C, and increased T2DM risk (110).
-These results support a role for the rs4705342 CC genotype of miR-143 in the pathogenesis of T2DM associated with increased miR-143 expression, thereby introducing it as a possible biomarker and therapeutic target of T2DM (110).
+A genome-wide study of miRNA expression in patients with T1DM revealed a significant increase in miR-510 and a reduction in miR-342 and miR-191 levels compared with the non-diabetic group [4].
+In addition, elevated miR-326 levels were found in the peripheral blood lymphocytes of T1DM patients, which were directly associated with disease severity [108].
+A case-control study involving 326 patients with T2DM and 342 healthy controls explored the association between two genetic variants of miR-143 (rs4705342 and rs353292) and the risk of T2DM in the Chinese population.
+In this study, higher serum expression levels of miR-143 were observed in subjects with the CC genotype of rs4705342, which was associated with elevated levels of low-density lipoprotein cholesterol (LDL-C), fasting blood glucose (FBG), HbA1c, and an increased risk of T2DM [109].
+These results support a role for the rs4705342 CC genotype of miR-143 in the pathogenesis of T2DM through increased miR-143 expression, suggesting its potential as a biomarker and therapeutic target for T2DM [109].

-The miR-29 family, which includes miR-29a, miR-29b1, miR-29b2, and miR-29c, plays a negative role in glucose tolerance and insulin resistance (111).
-While the miR-29 family is expressed in many organs such as the liver, adipose tissues, and skeletal muscles, it was among the most abundant miRNAs expressed in the pancreatic cells of NOD mice.
-Overexpression of miR-29 has been shown to downregulate the GSIS of the primary islet cells of the mouse (112).
-In Goto-Kakizaki diabetic rats, it has been reported that elevated levels of miR-29 family members are associated with insulin resistance in skeletal muscle, liver, and adipose tissues of the rats (113).
-In addition, transfection of the adipocytes 3T3L1 cells with adenovirus-mediated overexpression of miR-29a/b/c resulted in significant repression in insulin-stimulated glucose uptake through deactivation of the Akt signal (113).
+The miR-29 family, which includes miR-29a, miR-29b1, miR-29b2, and miR-29c, plays a negative role in glucose tolerance and insulin resistance [110].
+While the miR-29 family is expressed in many organs-such as the liver, adipose tissue, and skeletal muscles-it is also among the most abundant miRNAs expressed in the pancreatic cells of NOD mice.
+Overexpression of miR-29 has been shown to downregulate GSIS in primary islet cells of mice [111].
+In Goto-Kakizaki diabetic rats, elevated levels of miR-29 family members have been associated with insulin resistance in skeletal muscle, liver, and adipose tissue [112].
+Additionally, transfection of 3T3-L1 adipocytes with adenovirus-mediated overexpression of miR-29a/b/c resulted in significant repression of ISGU through deactivation of the Akt signaling pathway [112].

-On the other hand, miR-375 was shown to be the most abundantly expressed in pancreatic β -cells, where it is required for insulin secretion regulation (114).
-Data from an experimental study where miR-375 Knockout (KO) and miR-375/obese KO mice were used revealed hyperglycemia due to an increase in the mass of pancreatic α -cell, impairment in the glucose tolerance, and reduced insulin secretion, which represents an insulin resistance condition in the miR-375 KO group (115).
-The study by Kumar et al. showed that ginger-derived nanoparticles (GDNPs) up-regulated miR-375 and markedly enhanced glucose tolerance and insulin sensitivity (116).
-This microRNA inhibited the overexpression of AhR and decreased the production of AhR ligand indole from gut bacteria.
+On the other hand, miR-375 has been shown to be the most abundantly expressed miRNA in pancreatic β -cells, where it is essential for the regulation of insulin secretion [113].
+Data from an experimental study using miR-375 KO and miR-375/obese KO mice revealed hyperglycemia due to an increase in pancreatic α -cell mass, impaired glucose tolerance, and reduced insulin secretion-hallmarks of insulin resistance in the miR-375 KO group [114].
+A study by Kumar et al. [115] showed that ginger-derived nanoparticles upregulated miR-375 and markedly improved glucose tolerance and insulin sensitivity.
+This miRNA inhibited the overexpression of AhR and decreased the production of the AhR ligand indole from gut bacteria.
 Additionally, miR-375 targeted genes involved in hepatic insulin signaling, resulting in improved systemic insulin sensitivity.
-These findings shed light on the importance of miR-375 in gut and liver homeostasis and suggest that miR-375 might be a novel target for the treatment of metabolic disorders (116).
+These findings highlight the importance of miR-375 in gut and liver homeostasis and suggest that it may serve as a novel therapeutic target for the treatment of metabolic disorders [115].